foresaa/CPDrag/msproject_cpdragmacro_v1.md

 ## All rights reserved.

-This VBA script calculates the Critical Path Drag for each task with ## finish to Start ##  dependencies in an MS Project file.
+This VBA script calculates the Critical Path Drag for each task with

+## ONLY Finish to Start dependencies in an MS Project file.

+## Enhanced macro to cover the more complex Start - Start,  Start - Finish and Finish - Finish dependencies is under development.

 ## Use of this code is permitted for educational and professional purposes.